 It’s a short walk from the car park to the beach and if you visit at the right time (just before sunset) you may be greeted by the squawking of yellow-eyed penguins.
 If not, you should still see some sea lions chilling out and playing in the sand.

-Allans Beach is a typically scenic peninsula beach — the ocean is generally rough in these parts, which is a good thing if you’re a surfer I guess.
-You can surf at a lot of Dunedin’s beaches — don’t ask me which ones are best though as I’m not exactly a water person.
+Allans Beach is a typically scenic Otago Peninsula beach.
+The ocean is generally rough in these parts, which is a good thing if you’re a surfer I guess.
+You can surf at a lot of Dunedin’s beaches — don’t ask me which ones are best though as I’m not much of a water person.

 Allans Beach from Above